serggasp/comp6741/docs/index.md

 In addition to deterministic algorithms, we discuss speed-ups if we have access to randomised algorithms or quantum algorithms.

+# News

+* The forum (see below) is now active for 2024 Term 1.
+If you are enroled or plan to enrol in 2024T1, please join the forum.

 # Resources

 * [Course outline](https://webcms3.cse.unsw.edu.au/COMP6741/23T1/outline) gives details about assessments, schedule, staff, etc.